aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 ## Quickstart

-Once you have the AFI Management Tools installed onn your F1 instance, you can display the FPGA slot numbers and PCIe mappings for driver attachment (e.g., PCI Domain:Bus:Device:Function).
+Once you have the AFI Management Tools installed on your F1 instance, you can display the FPGA slot numbers and PCIe mappings for driver attachment (e.g., PCI Domain:Bus:Device:Function).

 #### Getting Inventory of the Available FPGA Slots